 Nonclassroom-based / independent study schools

-UC faculty has established criteria for nonclassroom-based / independent study schools to establish and maintain “a-g” course lists.
-UC respects independent study schools’ unique circumstances and the requirements are designed to ensure their "a-g" approved courses meet faculty standards for college-preparatory coursework.
+UC faculty has established criteria for nonclassroom-based / independent study schools to establish and maintain an “a-g” course list.
+UC respects independent study schools’ unique circumstances and these requirements are designed to ensure their "a-g" approved courses meet faculty standards for college-preparatory coursework.

 Independent study school vs. online school

 The University’s policy on nonclassroom-based / independent study schools applies to any public, charter or private high school in which at least half of the students receive 80 percent of their instruction off campus.
 Schools and programs that provide all or most of their courses through Internet-based methods, with time and/or distance separating the teacher and learner will instead abide by UC’s online school policy.

 Nonclassroom-based / independent study schools are expected to meet the following criteria to maintain an "a-g" course list and offer UC-approved coursework:

 - Students are expected to spend at least one hour per week per “a-g” course engaged in interactive instruction and/or academic tutoring/advising.
 This instruction and/or support may be provided onsite or through virtual means.

 - Students taking a UC-approved “a-g” course are expected to have regular access (i.e., at least weekly) to a teacher who is a subject expert teacher* in that subject area, whether in person or by phone or email.
 The teacher should be available to answer students’ questions about curriculum, explain assignments and provide feedback on student work.

 - Students taking a UC-approved “a-g” course should receive prompt responses to inquiries (i.e., by the end of the following school day), whether in person or by phone or e-mail, from a qualified staff member.